lahman1/coder-cc/README.md

-# Claude Code Local - Complete Local LLM Implementation
+# LC-Coder - Local Coding Assistant

-A **complete, working implementation** of Claude Code that runs 100% locally using Ollama instead of Anthropic API calls.
-This is a full-featured clone with all the same capabilities as Claude Code, but powered by local open-source models.
+A **complete, working local coding assistant** that runs 100% locally using Ollama.
+This is a full-featured AI coding assistant powered by local open-source models, with capabilities similar to Claude Code but running entirely on your machine.

 ## 🚀 Features